liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 ### Multiple Classes

-You can define multiple classes within the same stylesheet.
-The same modifier can apply to the same view multiple times with different values.
-For example, the `frame` modifier can change both the height and the width of a view.
+You can define multiple classes in the same stylesheet.
+The same modifier can apply to a view multiple times with different values.
+For instance, the 'frame' modifier can alter both the height and width of a view.

 <!-- livebook:{"force_markdown":true} -->